 OCCT 7003.
 Environmental Technologies 1.
 3 Credit Hours.

 This course provides the philosophical and therapeutic basis for occupational therapy utilization of adaptive, technological, and therapeutic media and materials.
 Students develop an understanding of the demands of interventional therapeutic media on clients and appraise their perception, sense of achievement and mastery through in-class experience and self-reflection.
 Students develop skills in applying task analysis methodologies to evaluate the occupations, client factors, performance skills, performance patterns, context(s), and environments that affect clients' participation while demonstrating skills in the use of methods for instrumental and environmental adaptation and strategies that employ assistive techniques.

 OCCT 7004.
 Human Occupation Across the Lifespan.
 3 Credit Hours.

-Students will relate their knowledge and understanding of human development throughout the life span to the client's need for occupational participation by evaluating the interplay between life span development and the meaning and dynamics of occupation and activity in occupations, performance skills, performance patterns, activity demands, context(s) and environment as they enable the client to achieve health and wellness.
+Students will relate their knowledge and understanding of human development throughout the life span to the client's need for occupational participation by evaluating the interplay between life span development and the meaning and dynamics of occupation and activity in the domains of occupations, performance skills, performance patterns, context(s) and client factors as they enable the client to achieve health and wellness.
 Students will conceptualize and apply their understanding of the need for occupational participation throughout the life span to promote health and contribute to the prevention of disease and disability for their clients, their families, and society.

 OCCT 7005.
 Occupational Therapy Process: Mental Health.
 4 Credit Hours.